-He is an hombre de corazón, extremly generous and the latin version of Tarantino’s Mr Wolf: he solves problems.
+He is an hombre de corazón, extremely generous and the latin version of Tarantino’s Mr Wolf: he solves problems.

 I’m very happy to have him in my family.
 I’m pretty sure no family reunion will be boring with him around!

 Claudio is now in lockdown in Venezuela, where he travelled to visit her parents.
-He was cought by the sudden lockdown and flight cancellation, so he’s now divided from his wife and children, until people will be allowed to travel again.
+He was caught by the sudden lockdown and flight cancellation, so he’s now divided from his wife and children until people will be allowed to travel again.

-The tragic thing about the Covid situation in Venezuela is that many cities suffer from sudden blackouts, due to the disgraceful “goverment” that has distroyed the country in the last 15 years or so.
-Can you imagine to live your quarantine without electricity?
+The tragic thing about the Covid situation in Venezuela is that many cities suffer from sudden blackouts, due to the disgraceful “government” that has destroyed the country in the last 15 years or so.
+Can you imagine living your quarantine without electricity?
 No tv, no internet, no oven, not even light to read a normal book?